I’ll connect the dots for you….. | Inquistive Individual

 As a rugby coach, I am always interested in notational analysis, which is the study of strategy and tactics in team sports.
 I have recently published two such papers, one on hockey and one on water polo.

-I have been a Strength and Conditioning Coach for the past 12 years.
+Strength and Conditioning Coach for the past 14 years.
 And have worked with a wide variety of athletes across the whole development spectrum

 Other than Strength and Conditioning, I also coach Rugby, Athletics and Weightlifting